256hz/hh-backend/README.md

 - `/generate/:amount`: add this many more random colors to the DB.

 ### COLOR FILTERING
 I chose to filter the colors on creation, because it only needs to happen once, and this lessens the load on the browser.
-The method I used is not maintainable and would need to be replaced by a better translation of colors to values.
-It turns out our mental map of colors doesn't correspond to the way we write colors as numbers.
+The method I used is not super maintainable and should be replaced by a better translation of colors to values.
+The HSLuv color scheme seems like a promising direction for a refactor.

 I added the 'cyan' category to the original spec because I thought that otherwise the line between blue and green was too blurry.